ayshahrah/seg/index.md

 ### Relationship

 Software engineering is a broad field that encompasses so many different sub-specializations and interrelates to many other foundational computing fields, such as computer science, computer engineering, and data science.
-Therefore, to be a professional in software engineering, you need to have a foundational background on software engineering and its related fields (it is being taught in bachelor degree of software engineering).
-Eventhough, that is not enough to master a specific software engineering sub-domain and you need to get into a software engineering sub-specialization (role-based).
+Therefore, to be a professional in software engineering, you need to have a foundational background on software engineering and its related fields.
+Furthermore, you need to choose and master a sub-specialization in software engineering (role-based).

 ![](Slide4.JPG "Principles")